herowio/herow-plugin-flutter/DEVELOPMENT-README.md

 ### Android

-In the [MethodCallHandlerImpl.tk](android/src/main/kotlin/io/herow/herow_plugin_flutter/MethodCallHandlerImpl.kt) add a case that we will be call with the string that you `_channel.invokeMethod` :
+In the [MethodCallHandlerImpl.tk](android/src/main/kotlin/io/herow/herow_plugin_flutter/MethodCallHandlerImpl.kt) add a case that we will be called within the string that you `_channel.invokeMethod` :

 ```kotlin
     "MyNewMethod" -> {